-One of his photographs show him naked, with a half-shaved head, sitting in a prison like space- his skin wet and covered by flies.
+One of his photographs shows him naked, with a half-shaved head, sitting in a prison-like space- his skin wet and covered by flies.
 Although his face looked blank, he remains immobile and reaches a meditative level where the pain is thrown away.
 Through this, a religious ritual inherited from Buddhism, he seeks to discover the moment where the spiritual can manifest via the corporeal.
 In the nearly 40 art performances that Zhang Huan performed, he addressed a variety of issues such as the power of unified action to challenge oppressive political regimes, the status and plight of the expatriate in the new global culture, the persistence of structures of faith in communities undermined by violent conflict and the place of censorship in contemporary democracy.

 Exhibited: To Raise the Water Level in a Fishpond, 1997

 Zhang Huan invited about forty participants, all recent migrants from all over China, to the city of Beijing.
 They were construction workers, fishermen and laborers, all considered from the bottom of society.
-They stood around in the pond and then Huan walked in it.
+They stood around in the pond and then Huan walked into it.
 At first, they all stood in a line in the middle to separate the pond into two parts.
 Then they walked freely, until the point of the performance arrived, which was to raise the water level.
 Then they stood still.
-In the Chinese tradition, a fish is the symbol of sex while water is the source of life.
+In Chinese tradition, a fish is the symbol of sex while water is the source of life.
 This work expresses one kind of understanding and explanation of water but also that the water in the pond that was raised by one meter higher is an action of no avail.